 Would you like to read more about my view on the tribe of entrepreneurs?
 I wrote some more about it in the blog post “What I Learned Past Few Months… About Entrepreneurship and Entrepreneurs.”
 By the way, biz dev is also something I do after working hours as a hobby.
-I highly enjoy discussing business models and brainstorming on my friends’ ideas.
+I highly enjoy discussing business development strategy and brainstorming on my friends’ ideas.
 It’s also because I encountered many con artists in recent years.
 It taught me to recognize lack of expertise and vile play early on.
 So, if you’d like to discuss your business ideas with me, please drop me a message!

 Please cite as:

 Today, it is becoming extremely hard to get noticed online as the Internet is flooded with massive amounts of AI-generated content.
 Therefore, it would greatly help me if you decide put a hyperlink to this article on your own webpage.
 Thank you so much in advance!